Vaginal pH Balance | Test Your Vaginal pH | Symptoms

 The production of these unwanted bacteria causes a vaginal pH imbalance, which, in turn, can result in vaginal infections such as yeast infections or BV, as well as difficulties during pregnancy, and sexually transmitted infections.

 Instead of douching, wash the intimate areas with some warm water and unscented soap.
-Neither of which will upset your vaginal pH balance.
+Neither of which will upset your pH balance.
 Women’s vaginas are self-cleaning organs and do not need to be internally rinsed.

 When it comes to vaginal hygiene, it is also helpful to know that wiping the female genitalia from front to back after using the bathroom will prevent the spread of harmful bacteria from the anus region to the vagina.